networknt/light-doc/content/en/tutorial/open-banking/tracing/_index.md

 The jaeger module from light-4j is not included in the pom.xml in the generated projects.
 For all the projects, we need to add this dependency to the pom.xml file.
 Let's create a folder called tracing and copy the code from security.

-First for each services in the tracing folder, add the following to the pom.xml
+First for each service in the tracing folder, add the following to the pom.xml

 ```
         <dependency>